Bill McMeekin, Vice President/Business Editor bmcmeekin@Livmedia.com

 Alicia Johnson, Associate Editor Ajohnson@livmedia.com

-The newest member of the Livability Media content team, Alicia Johnson is an associate editor in the newest sense of the title.
-She has previously worked as a newspaper editor and reporter, as well as a web content editor and writer.
+Alicia Johnson has always had a passion for writing and editing and she enjoys finding new ways to connect the two.
+She has previously worked as a newspaper editor and reporter, SEO specialist, as well as a web content editor and writer.

 With a command of the fundamentals of writing and editing, she has expertise in connecting our work to the digital space.
 Whether providing content marketing options to stakeholder organizations or analyzing and recommending new strategies for distribution, Alicia excels at that most important aspect of print and digital publishing – making sure we are connecting with our target audience.
 Alicia is a graduate of The Ohio State University.